 Charles Sturt's Referencing webpage has lots of information on referencing.

-The referencing style used in BMS263 is APA 7th.
+The main referencing style used at Charles Sturt University is APA 7th.

 For help with using APA 7th, you can use: